DataRaptor/drift-discord/README.md

 ### DB

-We use MYSQL as our db and typeorm as our ORM.
+We use MYSQL and typeorm.
 Our db is currently running on a small gcp cloud-sql instance.

 ## CIDC